Crimdahl/FlagTracker/README.md

 This button also exists in the streamlabs chatbot UI.
 Make sure you don't show this token on stream, it is as sensitive as your stream key!

+If you are using Google Sheets, you should be prompted to sign in to Google and then give permission for the script to modify the Google Sheet that corresponds to the Google Sheets ID supplied in the options.
+This stores a token in the script directory so it does not need to ask for permissions every time.

 ## Use
 ### Options
 -Accept Commands Only When Live: Toggles the ability to respond to chat commands when offline.
 (Default: True)